thediveo/namspill/README.md

 goroutine to it again.

 This situation not least will (correctly) trigger failed `namspill` assertions.
-To the initial thread getting wedged, simply lock it in an `init` function to the initial/main goroutine:
+To avoid the initial thread getting wedged, simply lock it in an `init` function to the initial/main goroutine, so it never ends up getting scheduled on any other goroutine (that might be subjected to locking it to a thread and then terminating it while being locked):

 ```go
 func init() {